 Skip to main content

-William NKomo
+William Nkomo

 (Note: the correct spelling of his name is N'komo, but we are using Nkomo in this website because almost all published material uses the incorrect spelling.)